lubna-edrees/Activity-log/README.md

         return `${ nn[nn.length-1]  }`;
 }
 ```
-- calculating `Big-O` costs for the alogarithm above:
+- calculating `Big-O` costs for the algorithm above:

 ``` javascript
 if statment => O(1)